Five tips for a better sleep

 During winter, keep a spare blanket beside your bed, this way if you get too cold you can layer up, but still have the option to kick it off, too.
 In the summer months, switch your duvet or a lower tog model – nobody likes to wake up sweating!

-Managing stress is key to getting a good sleep.
+Managing stress is key to getting a night of good sleep.
 When there’s a lot on your mind, often you won’t switch off fully.
-You’ll keep thinking about the things that you need to do / are happening, and your sleep will be compromised.
+You’ll keep thinking about the things that you need to do/are happening, and your sleep will be compromised.

 Managing stress takes time and dedication.
 One warm bath won’t solve your sleeping issues, but taking a moment to practise self-care each evening is a step in the right direction.